BaiGanio/BaiGanio/README.md

       <hr />
       <h3>Scrooge Rental</h3>
         <span>Demo example on how rent-a-car site might look like.
-        Built using React.js, GitHub pages, Material UI, GraphQL... & some other data for aligment
+        Built using React.js, GitHub pages, Material UI, GraphQL... & some other data for alignment
         </span>
       <br/>
       <br/>